spider-pcn/spider_omnet/scripts/README.md

     generate_circulation_benchmarks.sh
     generate_dag_benchmarks.sh
 ```
+Make sure that the scheme that is run is "DCTCPQ" in order to reproduce Spider's algorithm.
+Some more examples of a cleaner experiment routine
+can be found in the `refactor-scripts` branch.
 These two basically go through all the types of graphs: really small ones to much larger ones and generate
 the topology, workload, ini files and ned files for every one of them.
 The circulations are placed in
 `../benchmarks/circulations` and the dags are placed in `../benchmarks/dagx` where `x` denotes the dag percentage